gnois/luaty/README.md

 That's it!
 Luaty has so few features that its code very much resembles Lua.
 It's therefore very easy to convert a properly indented Lua code to Luaty, and vice versa.
 If you knew Lua, you already know most of Luaty.

-On the other specturm, if you'd like a dialect with much more features and even terser syntax, please see [Moonscript](https://github.com/leafo/moonscript).
+On the other spectrum, if you'd like a dialect with many more features and an even terser syntax, please see [Moonscript](https://github.com/leafo/moonscript).

 The offside (indentation) rule